 UN Global Compact & B3: EART4

 The UN Global Compact and B3 stock exchange needed to convince time-poor Brazilian CEOs to commit to sustainability goals.
-Traditional environmental messaging was failing to break through their 60-hour work weeks.
-They tasked AlmapBBDO with finding a way to make the climate crisis feel like an immediate, bottom-line business emergency that required the same urgency as a high-stakes financial event.
+Traditional environmental messaging failed to break through their high-pressure schedules.
+They tasked AlmapBBDO with making the climate crisis feel like an immediate, bottom-line business emergency that required the same urgency as a high-stakes financial event or a corporate bankruptcy.

 Creative Idea